Pear-Thyme Prosecco Cocktail

 pear-thyme prosecco cocktail

-For a long time Champagne was the gold standard and the only sparkling wine that most Americans drank.
-But times have changed; and good Italian Prosecco and Spanish Cavas are now in abundance.
+For a long time, Champagne was the gold standard and the only sparkling wine that most Americans drank.
+But times have changed, and good Italian Prosecco and Spanish Cavas are now in abundance.
 But what are the differences between these three popular sparklers?
 Here’s a breakdown and what you need to know.

-• Champagne, comes from the Champagne region of northeast France and made with Chardonnay, Pinot Noir, and Pinot Meunier grapes.
+• Champagne, comes from the Champagne region of northeast France and is made with Chardonnay, Pinot Noir, and Pinot Meunier grapes.

-• The grapes used are Pinot Noir, Pinto Meunier and Chardonnay.
+• The grapes used are Pinot Noir, Pinto Meunier, and Chardonnay.

 • Champagne requires a traditional method of carbonation in which the wine sparkles while it’s bottled.